scalar-labs/kelpie/README.md

 [![Build Status](https://github.com/scalar-labs/kelpie/workflows/Kelpie/badge.svg)](https://github.com/scalar-labs/kelpie/actions)

 # Kelpie
+## What is Kelpie?
 Kelpie is a simple yet general framework for running end-to-end testing such as system verification and benchmarking.

+Kelpie handles *task*s with modules.
+In this document, a *task* is a series of processing, and *operation* is the target unit that you want to test.
+For example, if you try to benchmark updating records in a database, a task is required to insert initial records before benchmarking.
+An update request to the database is an operation.
+It's not always a single request.
+Sometimes, an operation is a series of requests like a transaction that is composed of read requests and update requests.

 ## How Kelpie works
 Kelpie is composed of a framework that orchestrates a test and takes care of task management such as concurrent execution, and a test that is run by the framework.